 Summer Research Opportunities for Undergraduates

-The Department of Pharmacology offers a ten-week summer research program between June 3, 2019 to August 9, 2019 to a select group of undergraduate students.
-The summer program offers participants a variety of experiences that will help prepare them for success in research-intensive doctoral programs, as well as for other professional school programs.
-Participants will work on an on-going research project in the laboratory of a Principal Investigator in the Pharmacology department and have the opportunity to participate in seminars, journal clubs and take various graduate level classes.
+The Department of Pharmacology offers a ten-week summer research program to a select group of undergraduate students.
+The summer program offers students a variety of experiences that will help prepare them for success in research-intensive doctoral programs, as well as for other professional school programs.
+Students will work on an on-going research project in the laboratory of a Principal Investigator in the Pharmacology department and have the opportunity to participate in seminars, journal clubs and take various graduate level classes.

 In addition to a personal statement, unofficial transcripts and one letter of recommendation are required.
-The application deadline is Feb 22, 2019.
+The application deadline is early March.
 In general, applicants must be classified as undergraduate students, have a grade point average of 3.0 or higher, and have completed at least one semester each of college level Biology and Chemistry by the end of the spring semester of the year of application.
-Please direct any questions to Dr. Bill Clarke.
+Proof of COVID vaccination is required for participation in the program.
+Please direct any questions to the program director Dr. Bill Clarke.

 Click here to submit an application.
 Deadline for submission is March 3, 2023.